hjellinek/ctk-core/docs/README.md

 A Conformance Test Kit for evaluating a GA4GH Server against the data and messages defined in the IDL of the [schemas](https://github.com/ga4gh/schemas) repository.
-CTK tests are currently written as JUnit/Java tests using a fluent assertions library ([AssertJ](http://joel-costigliola.github.io/assertj/)) with assertions customized to the GA4GH domain objects, like this:
+CTK tests are currently written as JUnit/Java tests using a fluent assertions library ([AssertJ](http://joel-costigliola.github.io/assertj/)) with assertions customized to the GA4GH domain objects.
+Here's an example testcase:

 ```java